 In addition to slow & simple news for learners of French (similar to News in Slow French, but free), RFI’s foreign language programs include some bilingual series that will help you improve your listening comprehension skills.

 Another popular Youtube channel with free French video material.
 The lessons aren’t spectacular, but if you’d like to hear Madame Bovary narrated in French and English, here you go.

 If you’ve learned some French long ago, and now you’d like to continue but you have no idea where to start, you might like this ‘test driven learning.’
 The idea is to take ‘kwizzes’ all the time, get feedback, and then work on your weakest points.
 You can take up to 10 mini-quizzes a month free, and there are several paid plans for those who really like this approach.
+Kwiziq can be great for those who thrive on learning through grammar, but if this isn’t you then you may not get as much out of it.
 The French section is run by Laura Lawless of the Lawless French.
+Read the full review

 Learn French (qcfrench)

 A free collection of grammar lessons and audio dialogues in French.
 Includes free PDF worksheets.
 A separate section of the website contains audio monologues pronounced with a Québécois accent.

 If you’re pursuing one of the six diplomas that make up DELF (Diplôme d’Etudes en Langue Française) and DALF (Diplôme Approfondi de Langue Française) – or you’re just curious to find out which level you’re at, here you can find sample exam papers and some practical information.